Walkin’ Hock Splint

 The Walkin’ Hock Splint will accommodate injuries to the heel and stabilize the lower rear limb while keeping the paw free.
 This type of splint is ideal for Achilles Tendon problems and immobilization of the hock joint.
+The hock splint stabilizes your dog’s ankle or hock joint injury for protection as they recover.

 - Supports pet’s hock or heel.